Picture a verdant field, surrounded by great shady trees,

 Picnicing on splendid fare with fine beverages,

-To balance some of this martial activity, and to add to the society, there is A&S – the Arts and Sciences that add to the context of all we do.
-For many in the SCA, the Arts and Sciences is about the wonderful period meals or feasts accompanied by delectable brews that reflect particular places and times prior to 1600 CE.
+The Arts and Sciences add to the context of all we do, and help bring the recreated Middle Ages alive.
+For many in the SCA, A&S is about the wonderful period meals or feasts accompanied by delectable brews that reflect particular places and times prior to 1600 CE.
 For others it is about creating wonderful garb or clothing that reflects their persona (the person that they have chosen to be in period) ranging from a basic T-tunic through to elaborate clothing that would not have been out of place at the Court of Elizabeth I.

-Those who excel in this area are known as Laurels and those who are working on developing one or more areas of skill are apprenticed to Laurels.
+Those who excel in the Arts & Sciences are known as Laurels and those who are working on developing one or more areas of skill are apprenticed to Laurels.
 However, not everyone strives for that level of expertise for a whole variety of reasons.
-Choose the level that suits you and the time available.
+Choose the level that suits you and the time you have available.